HexaneNetworks/help-articles/content/garrys-mod/general/turning-off-global-noclip.md

 #### What does this do?
-This disables the default sandbox noclip, typically this is used when ULX is installed to allow ULX's noclip to act indepdently.
+This disables the default sandbox noclip, typically this is used when ULX is installed to allow ULX's noclip to act independently.

 #### Method
 1. Navigate to the [Game Panel](https://gamepanel.hexanenetworks.com) and proceed to login.